 Primary focus is in the development and application of technologies and approaches to capture long-range contiguity of genomic sequence information using high-throughput sequencing.
 These methods can then aid in the interrogation of structural and haplotype information throughout the genome, including repetitive, or other "difficult" regions, as well as provide a sequence scaffolding to be used in de novo genome assembly.

 Secondary focus is the development and application of technologies and approaches to capture epigenetic information across the genome.
-Particularly from limited numbers of cells to allow the interrogation of the epigenomic landscape from the early stages of development as well as samples of limited quantity such as a microdissected tumor.
+Particularly from limited numbers of cells to allow the interrogation of the epigenomic landscape from the early stages of development as well as samples of limited quantity such as a tumor biopsy.

 Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington